oliver-butterley/ma2-2024/index.md

+---
+footer: true
+---

 # Overview

 **Mathematical Analysis 2** is a 9 CFU course, part of the [Engineering Sciences](https://engineering-sciences.uniroma2.it/) bachelor course.
+These pages contain the [lecture notes](/pages/part1.md) and practical details related to the course.

 Instructors:

 - [Oliver Butterley](https://www.mat.uniroma2.it/butterley/) (60 hours)
 - [Rafael Greenblatt](https://www.mat.uniroma2.it/~greenblatt/) (30 hours)

+Teams code: **3pddgbg** (use this to join on Microsoft Teams)

+Classroom: Aula 8

+## General advice for approaching mathematics

 - Develop your intuition, it's a powerful skill – But don’t trust it completely
 - Don’t aim to memorize but rather seek to understand – It is easy to remember anything when you understand it.